getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

 1. Open a command terminal and change to your Jekyll site directory.

-2. Create a new file named `Dockerfile` with the content below.
+2. Create a new file named **Dockerfile** and populate it with the following content.

-    *If you are using GitHub Pages or are not using any Jekyll plugins, you do not need to a custom Docker image and should skip to the next step.*
+    **Note:** If you are using GitHub Pages or are not using any Jekyll plug-ins, you do not need to create a custom Docker image.
+Skip to the next step.

     ```text
     FROM grahamc/jekyll:latest